Parrot-Developers/firmwared/README.md

 ## Overview

 Daemon responsible of spawning drone firmware instances in containers.
+This document is in markdown format and is best read with a markdown viewer.
+In command line, one can use `pandoc README.md | lynx -stdin`.

 ## Protocol